Mastering Color Theory for Web Design – The Easy Way

 Tony Alvarez

-Founder & Chief Marketing Strategist
+Chief Marketing Strategist

 In this post I want to share with you how I approach color design in my web and mobile app designs.